 Once the RDF API is done loading and parsing the available data, it passes the data on to the next step, the inference engine.
 The inference engine's goal is to deduce new data using the data from the previous step.
 It does this by applying rules to the initial data sets in order to form new conclusions that can then again be used as data.
 The machine outputs these fragments of new data into the old data as if it was always there, in the same format.
 Jena has two built-in reasoners, but does offer support for external options to reason in a more specific way if necessary.
 Jena supports forward, backward and hybrid rules to form conclusions based on data.
-The forward chaining reasoner that is part of Jena's framework is based on the RETE algorithm [7], while the backward chaining reasoner utilises the logic programming (LP) method which has a smilar way of working as a full Prolog based engine.

 If no parameters are given, the framework does its best to gather as much new data as possible by combining all available techniques and both reasoners as shown in figure 4.2.
-This is the hybrid and most powerful mode.
-It infers as much data as possible, yet is very intensive to run.
+This is the most powerful mode and infers as much data as possible, yet is very intensive to run.
 To cut back on execution time, the framework can be configured to only use the forward or backward chaining reasoner.

-Figuur 4.2: Hybrid mode using both reasoners [25]
+Figuur 4.2: Hybrid mode using both reasoners.